Loading color scheme

 The ASCEND Hub is a Regional Technology Accelerator Hub for the seven Western States: Alaska, Hawaii, Idaho, Montana, Nevada, New Mexico, and Wyoming.
 The NIH funded program empowers innovators to accelerate biomedical commercialization through entrepreneurial education, mentorship, and technology development funding.

-Read moreRise Therapeutics, LLC today announced that the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) of the National Institutes of Health (NIH) has awarded a three-year Small Business Innovation Research (SBIR) grant to fund the development of the novel engineered probiotic for the treatment of inflammatory bowel disease (IBD).
+Read moreSeattle, Washington - Virtici LLC announced today that the National Institute of Dental and Craniofacial Research (NIDCR) of the National Institutes of Health (NIH) has awarded a Small Business Innovation Research (SBIR) award to advance VTC-886, a first-in-class small molecule for the prevention of P. gingivalis infection.

 Read more